 Several companies that make collagen powder and other supplements claim a wide variety of health benefits.
 The truth is the science on collagen benefits is still in its infancy and more studies are needed.

-However, a few studies have shown some positive results for a handful of claims such as skin health, bone strength, increased muscle mass and joint pain relief.
+A few studies have shown some positive results for a handful of claims such as skin health, bone strength, increased muscle mass and joint pain relief.
+Many well-known studies, however, were manufacturer sponsored.

 - Reduction of joint pain with activity in athletes.